Chart Color Schemes

 AreaSearch assessment positions Naracoorte ahead of most Australian regions for employment performance

 Naracoorte's workforce is balanced across white and blue collar jobs.
-Manufacturing and industrial sectors dominate, with an unemployment rate of 2.4% as of June 2025.
+Manufacturing and industrial sectors are prominent.

 Frequently Asked Questions - Employment